JeffHughes/AzureTableFramework/README.md

 **You won't be able to find the columns for Class + "ID" and whatevery property you decorated with [PartitionKey] in the storage table**
 	There's no reason to save the data twice.
-So, in the table the ID property data is saved as the RowKey and the data in the [PartitionKey] property is removed.
+So, in the table, the ID property data is saved as the RowKey and the data in the property decorated by [PartitionKey]  is removed.

 ```
     public class Blog : AzureTableEntity